Purpose

 How do people share their names and their stories?

-How do we make it easy to pronounce names correctly?
+How might we make it easy to pronounce names correctly?

-How can we make sharing names to be fun and cool?
+How might we make sharing names to be fun and cool?

 Ideation